I-am-Lucas-Law-Sau-Ho/I-am-Lucas-Law-Sau-Ho/README.md

 🌱 I am currently learning how to use Tensorflow in Python.
 Tensorflow is a powerful machine learning library that is widely used in the field of artificial intelligence.
 I find it fascinating to learn about how machine learning algorithms work, and I am excited to use Tensorflow to develop my own projects.

-💞️ I am looking to collaborate with a game or bank company.
-I believe that working with a company in these fields will allow me to apply my skills to develop innovative solutions that can make a positive impact on people's lives.
+💞️ I am looking to collaborate with a game, bank company or professors in Chinese University of Hong Kong.
+I believe that working with a company or university in these fields will allow me to apply my skills to develop innovative solutions that can make a positive impact on people's lives.

 📫 If you are interested in collaborating with me or have any questions, please feel free to reach out to me via email at lucaslawsauho@gmail.com.
 I look forward to hearing from you!